 The school has both a color and black & white printer for student and parent use.
 Printing is for completing homework assignments.
-The color printer is a high-end quality printer we will only provide for final copies.
+The color printer may be used, with permission, for final drafts and special projects.

 4th-12th grade students are given a unique email account.
 The web-based email is in Microsoft Outlook and runs off of a district server.
 Intended for educational communication, the email is an excellent tool for sending work between school and home.